 Students are still regarded as undergraduates at this stage and may choose to return to the university where they completed Part 1, or apply to study Part 2 at another university.

-At Bath, one semester of this two-year MA is given over to additional practical experience, ensuring all students on the course have a solid grounding in the reality of architectural practice.
+At Bath, one semester of this two-year MArch is given over to additional practical experience, ensuring all students on the course have a solid grounding in the reality of architectural practice.

 Additional practical experience